webplatform/docs/concepts/programming/javascript/objects/index.md

 One way to create an object is to use object literals.
 Using object literals is sometimes referred to as creating objects with object-literal notation.

 In it's most basic form, object literals are empty objects.
-To create one do the following:
+To create one, do the following:

   var obj = {};